Lightning-AI/.github/profile/README.md

-# Welcome to PyTorch Lightning ⚡
+# Welcome to Lightning AI ⚡